flowground/amazonaws-com-comprehend-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartSentimentDetectionJob
-### Starts an asynchronous topic detection job.
-Use the <code>DescribeTopicDetectionJob</code> operation to track the status of a job.
+> Starts an asynchronous sentiment detection job for a collection of documents. use the operation to track the status of a job.<br/>

 #### Input Parameters
 * `Action` - _required_